brian-tidepool/tidepool-cli/QUICK_REFERENCE.md

 ## Security Considerations

-- Credentials are managed via environment variables only
+- Credentials are managed via the Credentials object and stored securely
-- No credential files are stored on disk
+- No plain-text credential files are stored on disk
 - Session tokens are managed automatically
 - Use different accounts for development and production
 - Validate all input parameters before API calls